Prompt Fuzzing for Fuzz Driver Generation: Design

-where $seed(i)$ is the count of seed programs called $i$, $prompt(i)$ is the count of $i$ that has been selected in \tool's prompts and $E$ is an exponent to regulate the importance of the frequency of $i$.
-The energy assigned to APIs is higher for those that are less exercised.
-The higher energy of an API indicates a higher likelihood of the API being selected in API combinations within prompts of LLMs.
+where $\mathrm{seed}(i)$ is the number of seed programs that call $i$, $\mathrm{prompt}(i)$ is the number of prompts that contain $i$, and $E$ is an exponent to regulate the frequency of $i$.
+As a result, the fewer times \tool has exercised an API function, the higher energy \tool assigns to the function, and the higher probability \tool will include the function in future prompts with.